porsche-design-system/porsche-design-system/packages/components/src/components/common/scroller/scroller.usage.md

 ### Layout

-A scroller should only contain elements of the same type, appearance, and function to give the user a better idea of what to expect when scrolling.
+A scroller should only contain elements of the same type, appearance and function to give the user a better idea of what to expect when scrolling.
 All elements are horizontally aligned.

 ### Amount